Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 This phenomenon is known as relative wealth, a concept widely discussed in economic literature.
 According to this principle, individuals may feel greater financial satisfaction when they perceive they are advancing relative to their reference group, even if their absolute income is not very high.

-Researchers from the OECD (2023) observe that the globalization of information has significantly expanded the reference groups used to evaluate economic success.
-While in the past financial comparisons were made mainly within local communities, today economic references may include individuals from different regions and social contexts.
+Researchers from the OECD (2023) observe that economic participation, financial opportunity, and gendered patterns of work continue to be shaped by broader social and institutional contexts.
+In a global information environment, the reference groups used to evaluate economic success can expand beyond local communities and include individuals from different regions and social contexts.

 This shift expands the diversity of visible economic standards, making it more difficult to establish a stable comparison point.